15+ Community Building Fundraising Ideas That Work

 From social media to dedicated fundraising platforms, these resources help you meet people where they are.
 They allow supporters from different cities to feel like part of the same team and give everyone a chance to contribute in a way that feels right for them.
 By integrating a few key tech strategies, you can amplify your message, simplify logistics, and focus more of your energy on the mission that brought everyone together in the first place.
 The goal is to use technology to make your community feel bigger, more inclusive, and more empowered to create change together.
 It’s about making participation accessible and showing every single supporter that their contribution matters.

-Host a Virtual Event
+Host a Virtual Fundraiser

 Virtual events are a fantastic way to build excitement and share information without requiring everyone to be in the same room.
 You can host a virtual kick-off party on Zoom to get everyone energized for an upcoming ride, or stream a live Q&A with one of your local nonprofit partners on Facebook.
 These gatherings are perfect for sharing important updates, offering training tips, or simply creating a space for your community to connect.
 Social media is a dynamic space for ongoing engagement, and virtual events make it easy to include supporters who live far away or have busy schedules, ensuring everyone feels like part of the team.

-Launch a Social Media Challenge
+Launch a Social Media Fundraising Challenge

 A social media challenge is a fun, interactive way to spread awareness and encourage participation.
 You can create a simple challenge that ties into your mission, like asking followers to post a photo of their training ride with a specific hashtag or share a short video explaining why they support your cause.
 These challenges generate authentic, user-created content that tells your story from the perspective of your community.
 By creating compelling fundraising campaigns that are easy to share, you empower your supporters to become your best advocates.
 It’s a powerful way to let their personal stories shine and inspire others to learn about why we bike.

-Leverage Peer-to-Peer Platforms
+Use Peer-to-Peer Fundraising Platforms

 Peer-to-peer fundraising is the ultimate community-driven approach.
 It works by empowering your individual supporters to create their own personal fundraising pages and share them with their friends, family, and colleagues.
 Instead of a single organization asking for donations, you have a whole team of passionate people sharing their stories and inviting their networks to contribute.
 This method taps into the power of personal relationships and trust.
 When a friend asks you to support a cause they care about, the message is incredibly powerful.
 Platforms like the ones used for our DC/MD/VA rides give everyone the tools they need to become successful fundraisers for the mission.